hazelcast/hazelcast-reference-manual/src/Hibernate.md

 ##### HazelcastLocalCacheRegionFactory

-You can use `HazelcastLocalCacheRegionFactory` which stores data in a local node and sends invalidation messages when an entry is updated/deleted locally.
+You can use `HazelcastLocalCacheRegionFactory` which stores data in a local member and sends invalidation messages when an entry is updated/deleted locally.

 ```xml
 <property name="hibernate.cache.region.factory_class">